in-the-keyhole/khs-react-router-demo/README.md

 `SimpleForm` component.

 All that is left is to create the `GameDetail` component.
-You can find the code on [Github](TODO link to GameDetail) - there's too much to post here.
+You can find the code on [Github](https://github.com/in-the-keyhole/khs-react-router-demo/blob/master/src/components/GameDetail.js) - it's a little longer so I won't post it all here.
 Alternatively, you can take a look at the [IGDB](https://api.igdb.com/) and implement your own detail page!